Jpipe001/LEDpicker/README.md

 + Color Box

-Pressing the "Send Button" will upload the codes to an ESP32 with chain of LEDs and will light up the selected LEDs on that chain, so you know exactly what that color looks like.
+Pressing the "Send Button" will upload the codes to an ESP32 with chain of LEDs and will light up selected LEDs on your chain, so you know exactly what that color looks like.

 If it is not quite right, then move the Sliders again and press the Button to send new codes.

-#### Note: If the decimal value is less than 128, then the Color Box doesn't show the correct color, but the LEDs will.
+**Note: In the above example,** the decimal values are less than 128.
+The color box shows "Dark Grey (almost Black)" but the LEDs are "Dim White" which is what I want.

 Now copy the codes and paste them into your code.